JasonLocklin/HomePage/content/about.md

 Welcome!
-I'm a community research scientist with a passion for applying extensive technical expertise to the healthcare and public education sectors.
-My diverse background is rooted in a blend of rigorous technical training, profound expertise in data collection, advanced statistical analysis, and a dedicated focus on data-driven decision-making and policy refinement.
+I'm a community research scientist with a passion for technical expertise to research problems in our communities.
+Since completing my PhD, I have enjoyed the opportunity to do so in both the public education system and healthcare sector.
+My background is rooted in a blend of rigorous technical training, expertise in data collection, advanced statistical analysis, and a focus on translating that work into data-driven decision-making or policy refinement.

-At the core of my work is a commitment to equity, ensuring that student identity never predicts outcomes.
-In my current role as a Research Officer with the Waterloo Region District School Board (WRDSB), I've had the privilege of leading a variety of projects designed to assess and enhance both student and staff experiences through rigorous program evaluations and strategic planning.
+Today, the core of my work is a commitment to equity, ensuring that student identity never predicts outcomes.
+In my current role as a Research Officer with the Waterloo Region District School Board (WRDSB), I've had the privilege of leading a variety of projects designed to assess and report on both student and staff experiences, and to use the results of that work to inform practice within the system.

 Here's a glimpse into my journey and contributions: